 Realizing that children thrive in a family environment, Miracle Hill began a foster care program in 1988.
 As a child placing agency, we recruit and equip Christian foster parents to care for children in need.
-To become a Miracle Hill foster parent you must be an Evangelical Christian at least 21 years of age, pass background checks and home inspections, and complete training classes.
+To become a Miracle Hill foster parent you must be an Evangelical Christian at least 21 years of age, agree with our doctrinal statement, pass background checks and home inspections, and complete training classes.

 Miracle Hill Overcomers Center moved from its original location at Greenville Rescue Mission, to its current location at the old monastery on Pleasantburg Drive in 2010.
 Overcomers is a seven-month, Christian recovery program that uses a Biblical adaptation of the 12-step recovery model for men suffering from life-dominating addictions.